Telephone numbers in Russia: Special numbers (emergencies)

 In a press conference in December 2013 Minister of Emergency Situations, Vladimir Puchkov said that the unified system runs in a full pilot mode from 2014 and will fully enter to operational mode in 2016.

 Codes assigned to annexed Ukrainian territories

 In 2014, following the Russian annexation of Crimea, Republic of Crimea and Sevastopol were integrated into the Russian numbering plan.

-On 7 May 2022, following the annexation of Donetsk, Kherson, Luhansk and Zaporozhye oblasts, the four oblasts were integrated into the Russian numbering plan.
+On 7 May 2022, following the annexation of Donetsk, Kherson, Lugansk and Zaporozhye oblasts, the four oblasts were integrated into the Russian numbering plan.